hazelcast/hazelcast-reference-manual/src/SSL.md

 </hazelcast>
 ```

-Hazelcast client also has SSL support.
-You can configure Client SSL programmatically as shown below.
+You can set `keyStore` and `keyStorePassword` also using the following system properties.

+ - `javax.net.ssl.keyStore`
+ - `javax.net.ssl.keyStorePassword`

+### SSL for Hazelcast Clients

+Hazelcast Java and .NET clients also have SSL support.
+Following is a programmatic configuration for Java client:

 ```java
 System.setProperty("javax.net.ssl.keyStore", new File("hazelcast.ks").getAbsolutePath());